-Grab this free printable Halloween Scavenger Hunt (& game!) for kids and scout out some of your favorite Halloween decorations!
+Grab this free printable Halloween Scavenger Hunt game - perfect for kids, tweens, teens & adults to scout out some of your favorite outdoor Halloween sights this month!

 I love scavenger hunts like these as they are so versatile -- here are a few ways to use them:

-- enjoy evening walks together while you scout out decorations,
+- Enjoy evening walks with family while you scout out decorations,

-- a great idea for teenagers who are looking for something to do on weekend evenings,
+- It's a great idea for teenagers who are looking for something fun to do on weekend evenings,

-- as an observation activity with kids in the classroom -- can they find the decor around the school?!
+- And scavenger hunts can also be used as an observation & reading activity with kids -- can they find the decor around the classroom or school building?!

 There are a few items you'll need before you go out hunting -- here's what we like to have with us along with affiliate links so you can easily learn more about each item: